fordsfords/skeleton/README.md

 A set of personal skeleton program files in various languages.
 These are just what I like to use; I don't claim they will be interesting to anybody else.
+Thanks to Claude.ai for various bits and assitance, especially in modernizing skeleton.sh.

 ## Table of contents